National Center for Women's Health

 Listening is the Important Skill

 Perhaps the most important feature in preventing preterm labor and birth is the skill of listening.
 The pregnant woman must listen to her body as it speaks to her in various ways.
 Of equal importance, the medical team must listen to the patient as she communicates those signs and symptoms to them.
 These are the keys to understanding and preventing preterm labor.
-The prematurity prevention program of the St. Pope Paul VI Institute has been established with the idea of listening to the patient, interpreting her observations, and implementing successful strategies for the prevention of preterm birth.
+The prematurity prevention program of the Saint Paul VI Institute has been established with the idea of listening to the patient, interpreting her observations, and implementing successful strategies for the prevention of preterm birth.

 Premenstrual syndrome (PMS) is a medical condition with a combination of emotional and physical symptoms that can disrupt your health, work, and personal life.
 The symptoms can occur on a regular basis during the premenstrual phase of the menstrual cycle (7 to 10 days prior to the onset of menstruation).
 It can be a very debilitating condition.